grafana/tanka/docs/docs/faq.md

 Jsonnet on the other hand got you covered by supporting mixing (patching, deep-merging) objects on top of the libraries output if required.

+## What about kubecfg ?

+Tanka development has started at the time when kubecfg was a part of already-deprecated `ksonnet` project.
+Although these projects are similar, Tanka aims to provide continuity for `ksonnet` users, whereas `kubecfg`goes the way of a very simple jsonnet-to-kubernetes synchronization tool.

 ## What is Jsonnet?

 Jsonnet is a data templating language, originally created by Google.